AndreRH/hangover/README.md

 It also will handle x86 faster than Box64 I assume.)

 ### 3) Preview
-A paid [preview](https://www.patreon.com/posts/previews-82611984) is available with currently the following features:
+A paid [preview](https://www.patreon.com/posts/previews-82611984) is available with currently the following features coming soon:

-- Wine 8.14
+- Updated Wine
-- FEX-2308
+- FEX-2309
-- Box64 0.2.4
+- Updated Box64

 ### 4) Discord
 A Discord Server is available for contributors and financial supporters (see point 8 below).